 The Mediolanum Group currently markets several mutual funds.
-These products are marketed in Italy to retail clients through Banca Mediolanum S.p.A., in Spain through BANCO-MEDIOLANUM S.A. and in Germany through Bankhaus August Lenz & Co.
-AG.
+These products are marketed to retail clients in Italy, Spain and Germany.

 The life insurance products marketed by the Mediolanum Group, which are primarily capital accumulation products and individual private pension plans, are produced by the Group's wholly owned subsidiary Mediolanum Vita S.p.A.
 The products of Mediolanum Vita S.p.A are distributed through the Banca Mediolanum S.p.A. network.